YSDun/LE10/README.md

 US_NHANES — Contains scripts and resources for the analysis of the US NHANES population.

-The folder UK_Biobank includes the following RMD files: ukb_function — Contains all self-defined functions. ukb_analysis — Contains the step-by-step workflows and scripts for conducting the specific analytical processes of the UK Biobank population.
+The folder UK_Biobank includes the following RMD files:
+UKB_function — Contains all self-defined functions.
+UKB_analysis — Contains the step-by-step workflows and scripts for conducting the specific analytical processes of the UK Biobank population.

 The folder US_NHANES includes the following RMD files:
 NHANES_function — Contains all self-defined functions.